Skip to main content

 The quick response of your immune system to resolve any type of threat (such as injury or infection) is necessary for survival.
 During this process, your immune system pumps out all types of cytokine chemicals.
 One is interleukin-6 (IL-6).
 This cytokine is known for its ability to increase the availability of nutrients to the tissues to promote healing.
 IL-6 accomplishes this by activating the release of insulin to break down fat stores and increase blood glucose.

-Injection of IL-6 in healthy subjects leads to activation of the HPA system, increased cortisol production, breakdown of fat stores, and greater energy expenditure.4 It is a favorable response to any short-term challenge to the body.
+Injection of IL-6 in healthy subjects leads to activation of the HPA system, increased cortisol production, breakdown of fat stores, and greater energy expenditure.
+It is a favorable response to any short-term challenge to the body.
 But what happens when the threat outlives its usefulness and becomes chronic in nature, such as the pain of fibromyalgia?

 Although fibromyalgia patients may not have elevated levels of cortisol, their bodies respond to this hormone with an overproduction of IL-6, according to Andrea Geiss, Ph.D., and her team in Germany.5 Geiss subjected fibromyalgia patients and healthy subjects to a brief pain stimulus to look at cortisol and IL-6 production.
 For each molecule of cortisol produced by the adrenals, twice the amount of IL-6 was produced by the fibromyalgia group.
 In addition, the IL-6 levels remained elevated in the fibromyalgia patients for more than nine hours.

 “Reduced cortisol levels are associated with increased pain and fatigue ratings in fibromyalgia patients,” says Geiss.
 She adds, these symptoms are made worse by an enhanced production of IL-6 in response to pain.
 “Although the fibromyalgia patient’s adrenaline levels remained low before and after pressure pain stimulation,” Geiss says noradrenaline was higher at both test points.
+As you can see from the diagram above, noradrenaline overstimulates the adrenals and contributes to hypertension.

 Daily Activity